EdwardVoermans/ETIG-Stack-InfluxDB3/README.md

 *If this project saves you time or helps you prototype faster, please ⭐ star the repo or open an issue/PR — contributions and feedback are always welcome!*

-And, by the way, if you are looking for the automated **Kubernetes K3S version** I created check this: https://tinyurl.com/3889hkvr